 11. Non-financial Powers of Central Government Response at EOI Stage Identify how non-financial powers of central government (e.g. Ministerial RMA powers, RMA fast-track, Urban Development Act powers) could complement funding to maximise the outcomes.
-The Urban Development Act powers relating to Specified Development Projects would assist in facilitating complex development projects Building Act 2004 (Regulatory settings under the Act for provision of affordable housing) - We will work with the new regulatory settings to ensure there are pathways for the construction of more affordable houses e.g. through the use of prefabricated products RMA 1991 Streamlined Planning Process - will be exploring this option with all the Plan Changes initiated as a part of the 'Planning Our Way Forward' Programme including those associated with intensification, Eastside and Ngongotaha.
-Update at RFP Stage Inclusion in the Bill (with the ability to exclude areas as per our submission) will support maximising our housing outcomes: both by enabling higher density across a broader area, and by bringing forward the date we would expect the medium density provisions to become operational.
-There are a range of consenting processes available to developers to help fast track developments, both at Resource and Building consent stage.
-Rotorua Lakes Council's Planning and Development Team are committed to supporting developers with any one of these processes to help to fast-track residential development where possible.
-Council's Development Support Team are also advising developers on all of Governments non financial powers at the pre lodgement stage.
-Rotorua District Council Reserves Revocation Bill - in conjunction with the Ministry of Housing and Urban Development and Kāinga Ora, RLC is developing a local Bill that would enable the classification of a number of identified reserves to be revoked to enable the sites to be developed for housing.
+The Urban Development Act powers relating to Specified Development Projects would assist in facilitating complex development projects.
+Within the Central area, this includes the Recycling Centre site where KO and RLC are partners.
+Building Act 2004 (Regulatory settings under the Act for provision of affordable housing) - The Council will work with the new regulatory settings to ensure there are pathways for the construction of more affordable houses e.g. through the use of prefabricated products RMA 1991 Streamlined Planning Process - will be exploring this option with all the Plan Changes initiated as a part of the 'Planning Our Way Forward' Programme including those associated with intensification, Eastside and Ngongotaha.
+Update at RFP Stage

+Inclusion in The Bill (with the ability to exclude areas as per our submission) will support maximising our housing outcomes both by enabling higher density across a broader urban area, and by bringing forward the date we would expect the medium density provisions to become operative.
+In our submission, RLC supports the proposed Intensification Streamlined Planning Process (ISPP) which is quicker than typical Schedule 1 process and the proposal that there is no right of appeal to the Environment Court.
+This is a deliberate statutory direction to ensure that intensification plans are operative by mid-2023.
+Rotorua District Council Reserves Revocation Bill - RLC, in conjunction with the Ministry of Housing and Urban Development and Käinga Ora is developing a Local Bill that would enable the classification of a number of identified reserves to be revoked to enable the sites to be developed for housing.
+RLC expects to continue working in partnership with Central Government on this.